balmbees/corgi/README.md

     - [Swagger](http://swagger.io/) is API Documentation spec.
 Corgi support automatic swagger document generation.
     - refer [example](src/__test__/swagger_spec.ts)
 6. View
-    - Named "Presenter". basically you return "model" from Route, and "presenter" defines how you convert this model into HTML serverable resource such as JSON
+    - Named "Presenter". basically, you return "model" from Route, and "presenter" defines how you convert this model into HTTP resource such as JSON

-Whole thing supports async/await for sure, written in typescript also
+The whole thing supports async/await!, written in typescript from scratch also

 ## TODO
 1. HTTP Body Parser
     - Base64Encoding support

-## Why do i need an extra Framework for Lambda?
+## Why do I need an extra Framework for Lambda?

 So simple lambda handler looks like this